logo

 Abstract

-This research systematically evaluates the suitability of host materials for quantum defects using a four-stage data mining and manual screening process applied to the Materials Project database.
-The study identifies 541 viable hosts (16 unary and 74 binary) for quantum defect introduction, representing a significant reduction from the total known inorganic phases.
-The screening principles are applicable to other materials systems.
+Atom-like defects in solid-state hosts are promising candidates for quantum information systems, yet most host/defect combinations have been found serendipitously.
+This work systematically evaluates host materials by applying a four-stage data-mining and manual screening process to the Materials Project database, with literature-based experimental confirmation of band gaps.
+The study identifies 541 viable host phases (16 unary and 74 binary among them) for quantum defect introduction, a 99.57% reduction from all known inorganic phases.
+Additional application-specific criteria can further narrow this set.
+The outlined screening principles are broadly applicable to unrealized phases and other technologically important materials.

 Publisher